 To install, execute:

 A Linux executable is provided.
 However, the code can be easily recompiled for other platforms by using an appropriate makefile.

 The original version of the code was developed by Dr. Melania Oana.
 Dr. Evgeny Epifanovsky and Dr. Ilya Kaliman have helped to parallelize the code.
-Dr. Kadir Diri and Anastasia Gunina contributed to developing the manual.
+Dr. Kadir Diri and Dr. Anastasia Gunina contributed to developing the manual.
 Sahil Gulania wrote a section of how to plot Dyson orbitals.
 The ccman2 implementation of Dyson orbitals was developed by Anastasia Gunina and Tomek Kuš, with the help of Dr. Evgeny Epifanovsky.
 Dr. Takatoshi Ichino and Prof. John Stanton helped to validate the implementation.
 This work has been funded by the National Science Foundation and by the Department of Energy.

 To acknowledge ezDyson use the following citation: